Treat Yo’ Self… for Pennies: 25 Spa Treatments You Can Do at Home

 15 Ways to Get Your DIY Spa Day On

 - Everything you’ve heard about coconut oil is true.
-Skip the expensive body lotion or deep conditioner and use this low-cost alternative instead.
-An entire jar will only run you about $4 and will last for months.
+Skip the expensive body lotion and deep conditioner and use this low-cost alternative instead.
+An entire jar will run you only about $4 and will last for months.

 - Apply an avocado or egg mask to your hair at the beginning of your spa routine, then wrap your head in a warm towel.
 Let it work its magic for at least 20 minutes while you give yourself a lip scrub.
-One egg will set you back 10 cents and an avocado is about a dollar.
+One egg will set you back 10 cents, and an avocado is about $1.

-- Speaking of masks, if you use Lush cosmetics or know someone who does, hang on to those little black pots and bottles their products come in.
+- Speaking of masks, if you use Lush cosmetics or know someone who does, hang onto those little black pots and bottles the products come in.
 You’ll score a free face mask when you turn in five empties.
-That’s a savings of at least $9!
+That’s a savings of at least $9.95!